CodeTectonics/decorator_dryer/README.md

 ## Code of Conduct

-Everyone interacting in the DraperShortcuts project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/CodeTectonics/draper_shortcuts/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the DecoratorDryer project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/CodeTectonics/decorator_dryer/blob/master/CODE_OF_CONDUCT.md).